“Man is what he believes.” – Anton Chekhov

 Takeaways for the Workplace

-Part of management is the ability to understand — and control — these forces that affect behaviour.
+Part of management is the ability to understand — and control — these forces that affect behavior.
 Both the white-coat effect and stereotype threat imply that it is not ability but rather perception of ability that often dictates how we perform.

 The implications for managers are extensive.
-For one, this research may explain why some classical management techniques that rely on rewarding good and punishing bad behaviour fail.
-If an employee is treated according to how he is perceived, then a poorly performing employee can be stuck in a self-fulfilling loop, where perceptions reinforce behaviour and vice versa.
+For one, this research may explain why some classical management techniques that rely on rewarding good and punishing bad behavior fail.
+If an employee is treated according to how he is perceived, then a poorly performing employee can be stuck in a self-fulfilling loop, where perceptions reinforce behavior and vice versa.
 More fundamentally, something as simple as how a job or task is framed may dictate who applies to do it, and how well she does it.